 Our work at the Lab for Family Wellbeing & Justice relies on a number of social work practice (both micro and macro) as well as other clinical (e.g., Public Health) skills, and thus may cater to the interests and goals of Masters-level students.
 The involvement of these students may be dependent upon project needs and resources, but activity can range from structured fieldwork placements to project-specific tasks.
 Interested Masters students should reach out to Dr. Charles to see what opportunities may be available and with any questions.

 The Lab for Family Wellbeing & Justice has mentored and trained a number of Undergraduate students from various departments (e.g., Social work, Social Welfare, Legal Studies, and Criminal Justice Certificate) and offers opportunities across both academic semesters and summer terms.
-Students participate in the Lab for Family Wellbeing & Justice as interns, through independent or directed studies, and as volunteers.
+Students participate in the Lab for Family Wellbeing & Justice as interns, through independent or directed studies, and as a placement for the BSW program.
 Specific duties are project dependent, but likely include assisting with various data collection, management, and analysis tasks, conducting literature reviews, and helping with various administrative elements.
 Undergraduate students should reach out to Dr. Charles to see what opportunities may be available and with any questions.